awsdocs/aws-doc-sdk-examples/ruby/example_code/codebuild/README.md

-# CodeBuild code examples for the AWS SDK for Ruby
+# CodeBuild code examples for the SDK for Ruby
 ## Overview
-These examples show how to create and manage AWS CodeBuild workflows using the AWS SDK for Ruby.
+These examples show how to create and manage AWS CodeBuild workflows using the SDK for Ruby.

-AWS CodeBuild is a fully managed build service that compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.
+CodeBuild is a fully managed build service that compiles your source code, runs unit tests, and produces artifacts that are ready to deploy.

 ## ⚠️ Important
 * Running this code might result in charges to your AWS account.